Contentful Personalization & Analytics

 </OptimizationRoot>

-For provider-owned SDK instances, changing the locale prop calls sdk.setLocale() after initialization while the rest of the SDK config remains initialization-scoped.
+For SDK instances created from provider/root configuration, changing the locale prop calls sdk.setLocale() after initialization while the rest of the SDK config remains initialization-scoped.
 Locale updates do not fetch content or refresh profile state; trigger your app's normal page(), identify(), route loader, or CDA fetch flow when localized data needs to change.

 Consent policy remains application-owned.
 For default-on application policies that do not render an end-user consent UI, seed accepted consent on OptimizationRoot: